Dekh Le

 Dekh Le is a viral video dealing with the subject of men ogling women in India.
 It was produced by film studies students at Mumbai-based Whistling Woods International Institute of Film, Fashion & Media and released on 16 December 2013, the first anniversary of the 2012 Delhi gang rape.
 It garnered one million hits in its first week on YouTube.

 Background

-On 16 December 2012, a horrific gang-rape of an Indian girl took place in a crowded moving bus in New Delhi, the national capital of India.
+On 16 December 2012, a horrific gang-rape of an Indian girl took place in a moving bus in New Delhi, the national capital of India.
 The event was followed by various protests in which masses took to the streets in various Indian states, demanding the government to form stricter laws regarding women's public safety.
 The media industry voiced its concern in its own way.
 One such way was the women-empowerment ad campaign 'Dekh Le', launched one year after the incident.

 Content

 The 90 second video shows four different scenarios where women are made to feel uneasy and uncomfortable by male gaze in everyday life situations.
 It shows women at a red light, in a bus, on a train and at a cafe, being subjected to leering male eyes.
 In order to retaliate, these women show mirrors to the men; on seeing how bad they look while staring at a girl, realize their mistake and are forced to take their eyes off.
 The video concludes with the four empowered women going about their business, free from prying eyes.